The Transport Agency’s research programme is aligned with the sector’s outcomes framework, with the programme based around:

-You can find a listing of all our research reports on our website.
-The complete text of research reports published from 2005 are available on our website for downloading.
+You can find a list of all our research reports on our website.
+PDFs of research reports published from 2005 are available on our website for downloading.
 PDF scans of earlier research reports are available by emailing NZTAresearch@nzta.govt.nz.

 To ensure that the research programme does not serve the operational needs of any single entity, the Transport Agency requires that research:

-The Strategy(external link) provides a framework for fostering a better research environment that emphasises collaboration, maximises the economic and social benefits of the transport system and minimises harm.
+The New Zealand Transport Research Strategy(external link) provides a framework for fostering a better research environment that emphasises collaboration, maximises the economic and social benefits of the transport system and minimises harm.
 It gives clear guidance on the direction for transport research and outlines how the diverse research community can collaborate into the future.
 It includes four critical and inter-related enablers:

-The NZ Transport Research Strategy has been developed alongside the Transport Domain Plan(external link).
+The Transport Research Strategy has been developed alongside the New Zealand Transport Domain Plan(external link).
 They are complementary documents and, together, provide the strategic direction we need to fill key data, information and knowledge gaps.